seojuice

 Levels 1–3 are mostly safe; level 4 (auto-deployment) needs an approval gate — not because it cannot work, but because it can ship at scale.

 SEO automation means turning repeatable SEO tasks into systems that run with less manual effort.
-It does not mean removing the SEO lead from decisions that change site architecture, search intent coverage, redirects, canonicals, or content quality.
+The SEO lead keeps the decisions that change site architecture, search intent coverage, redirects, canonicals, or content quality.

 There are four useful levels.